 In Brave Writer, The Writer’s Jungle is the sewing machine.
 In that manual are all kinds of functions the student learns about the writing process.
 These are discovered using scrap language—whatever is in the mind and mouth of the child at the time.
 The writing is interest-driven and exploratory.
 The child is gaining facility with the practice of accessing language, ideas, insights, and information from within and getting those words to the page in a variety of ways (all different styles of “language stitching”).
 Each week, the parent reads a chapter of the manual and then tries the practice with the child.
 This is how you would teach sewing – try one stitch at a time, try button-holing on scrap fabric, try dropping in a sleeve with a doll dress.

-The Dart, Arrow, or Boomerang (our language arts products that teach the mechanics of writing) would be similar to needle and thread.
+The Dart, Arrow, Boomerang, or Slingshot (our language arts products that teach the mechanics of writing) would be similar to needle and thread.
 You learn how to use the mechanics of writing in these products.
 Students learn to handwrite, punctuate, spell, and manage the mechanical demands of writing.
 In sewing, the student has to learn to use the machine——how to thread the bobbin, how much pressure to put on the pedal, how to backstitch, how to zigzag, how to set up the buttonholer, and how to adjust the tensioner.
 These skills enable sewing.

 Similarly, the functional skills needed to run the machinery of writing are spelling, grammar, punctuation, handwriting and/or typing.